-In contrast, when a variable is not declared as volatile, the compiler can assume its value cannot be modified in unexpected ways.
+In contrast, when a variable is not declared as volatile, the compiler can assume its value cannot be modified externally to the implementation.
 Therefore, the compiler can perform optimizations on the variable.

 The use of the volatile keyword is illustrated in the two sample routines in the following table.
 Both of these routines read a buffer in a loop until a status flag buffer_full is set to true.
-The state of buffer full can change asynchronously with program flow.
+The state of buffer_full can change asynchronously with program flow.